poline3939/poline3939.github.io/_pages/terms.md

   - The International Conference on Learning Representations (ICLR);
   - Transactions on Machine Learning Research (TMLR);
   - Handbook of Mathematical Models and Algorithms in Computer Vision and Imaging;
+  - The IEEE International Symposium on Biomedical Imaging (ISBI);
   - The IEEE International Conference on Agents (ICA);
   - The International Symposium On Wireless Personal Multimedia Communications (WPMC);
   - The Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD);